What are permanent gold teeth and why get them? Gold teeth come in a variety of forms, including implants, crowns, fillings, and grillz.

 Nowadays, gold teeth are more of a status symbol than a restorative procedure.
 Gold is still used to fill cavities, but it isn't as common as silver amalgam or composite.
-It's way more likely that you will see gold teeth implanted on the jawbone of a rapper than stuck into the hole left by a cavity.
+It's much more likely that you will see gold teeth implanted on the jawbone of a celebrity than used to fill a hole left by a cavity.

 Types of gold teeth

 Are there different types of gold teeth?
 Yes!
 Let's have a look at them now: